KatrinaShr/deleted_rsschool-cv/cv.md

 ### About Me

-I'm 27 years old.
-Developing in JS is something that inspires me, develops me.
-In other words, it's a field in which I do what I love to do.
-That's why I'm here.
-My goal is to gain knowledge in front-end development.
+I am 27 years old.
+Web site layout and development in JS is what inspires and develops me.
+Every day I try to learn something new in IT, that's why I'm here.
+My goal is to get as much knowledge and experience in front-end development as possible.
+I think that any goal is achievable, the main thing is to have more persistence and diligence.

 My strengths are:
 * Quick learning curve